The house where Marlo Hyland was killed

 Other locations that are relatively close to this address:

-The pub where Irish gangster Eamon Dunne was shot dead
+The pub where Eamon Dunne was killed

 Roughly 3KM away.